Helvin159/portfolio-five/README.md

 If you wish to run the project locally, follow these steps:

-1. Clone the repository from GitHub: `https://github.com/Helvin159/portfolio-five`
+1. Clone the repository from GitHub: [Portfolio Five Repo](https://github.com/Helvin159/portfolio-five)

 2. Install the required dependencies: